mvolkmann/blog/src/swift/Concurrency.md

 ## Main Actor

-TODO: Describe the relationship between the main queue and the main thread.

 {% aTargetBlank "https://developer.apple.com/documentation/swift/mainactor",
-"MainActor" %} is a system-provided global actor that performs its work on the main queue.
+"MainActor" %} is a system-provided global actor that performs its work on the main thread.

-One way to ensure that code runs in the main queue is to mark it with the `@MainActor` attribute.
+One way to ensure that code runs in the main thread is to mark it with the `@MainActor` attribute.
 Most types in SwiftUI and UIKit are marked with this and it is recommend that all classes that inherit from `ObservableObject`